If you want to apply for a Social Justice Fund grant, please read this entire page carefully!

 - groups with diverse, representative and democratic leadership structures

-- groups that have or can obtain enough economic and in-kind support to carry out their regular work, but need additional support to carry out a project or build capacity
+- groups that need additional support to carry out a project or build capacity